Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 For each week of leave accrued, workers are entitled to one week's normal pay.
 A week's pay is calculated according to the type of work carried out:

-If any weeks are discounted, ie no pay was received for a particular week, or the worker was on statutory leave as outlined above, earlier weeks should be considered until you get as close to 12 weeks as possible.
-In these circumstances, the maximum period you go back is 24 weeks.
+If any weeks are discounted, ie, no pay was received for a particular week, or the worker was on statutory leave as outlined above, earlier weeks should be considered until you get as close to 12 weeks as possible.
+In these circumstances, the maximum period you can go back is 24 weeks.

 If the worker has been employed for less than 12 weeks, holiday pay is based on the number of complete weeks for which the worker has been employed.